Nek5000/NekDoc/source/problem_setup/features.rst

 Averaging
 ---------------

-When running a high fidelity case with DNS or LES turbulence models, it is often necessary to time-average the solution fields to extract meaningful quanties.
+When running a high fidelity case with DNS or LES turbulence models, it is often necessary to time-average the solution fields to extract meaningful quantities.
 This may sometimes even be useful for a URANS case as well.
 *Nek5000* includes a subroutine for calculating a running time-average of all the primitive variables, i.e. :math:`u`, :math:`v`, :math:`w`, :math:`p`, and :math:`T`, as well as the second order terms :math:`u^2`, :math:`v^2`, :math:`w^2`, :math:`uv`, :math:`uw`, and :math:`vw`.
 Which can be used to reconstruct the Reynolds stresses.